 1. Write and Record Great Songs

-This seems like a silly and self-evident thing to put in the list.
-You have dope choonz and their world changing dopeness is clear for all to see, once they get heard.
+This seems like a silly and self-evident thing to put on the list.
+You have dope choonz and their world-changing dopeness is clear for all to see, once they get heard.
 Maybe.
 Perhaps you and maybe your mum/girlfriend are the only people to have heard these songs.
 Maybe they aren’t as great as they could or should be?

 This is not to get you questioning yourself, or even in a pit of depression, but to check that your album is special.
 Even if you are writing Jingly Pop, Trance, Rap, Country… your tracks need to be uniquely you.
 If you set out to write a record that sounds like the last three years on the charts (but not quite as good) then you are probably in for a dunking.
 If you want a helping hand in knowing if your music is ready then bring in a Producer.